 - Australian Institute of Health & Welfare, Social housing wait lists shorten, Canberra: AIHW; 2016, accessed 15 August 2017.
 Available from: www.aihw.gov.au/media-release-detail/?id=60129555349

 Notes: The data include Aboriginal households in private dwellings only.

 Private dwelling: A private dwelling can be a house, flat or even a room.
 It can also be a caravan, houseboat, tent, or a house attached to an office, or rooms above a shop.

-Numerator: Occupied private dwellings rented by Aboriginal households from the government housing authority
+Numerator: Private dwellings rented by Aboriginal households from the government housing authority